Day 1 - Depart U.S. / Fly overnight to Munich

 Heritage Site.
 These primitive houses on stilts look remarkably modern, which

-This afternoon take some time to swim and relax at the
+Take some time to swim and relax this afternoon at the

 public beach and warm thermal spring just outside our hotel.
 Or explore